lumenwrites/writingstreak.io/content/_meta/Landing Page Draft.md

 Your first goal is to write 5000 words during the next month (250 words per day * 20 workdays).
 If you're up for a more ambitious challenge - go to settings and adjust the numbers accordingly.
 But remember, writing a little bit every day is more important than [...]

+  The app can automatically send you email reminders when it's time to write, and give you some writing prompts and writing lessons that will help you get started.